JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ```

-*Note: If you change the input values and encounter a bug, it is not necessary to call every method again.
-For example, if you provided an incorrect `amount` when attempting to call the `mintTokens` method, you already have a token, a colony, and the colony is set as the token owner, so you would comment out steps 3, 4, and 6 and use your colony address for `getColonyClientByAddress`.*
+*Note: If you change the input values in the example and you encounter a bug, it is not necessary to call every method again.
+For example, if you provide an invalid `amount` when calling `mintTokens`, you will already have a token, a colony, and your colony will be set as the token owner, so you can comment out steps 3, 4, and 6 and use your colony address in `// Step 5: Get Colony Client`.*

 ## Step 1: Open Wallet